Article

 Solutions sorted by important/Nice to have, Likely/Unlikely

 Sometimes, when you try to fix every little issue, you lose precious time while trying to reach the stealing perfection.
 Prioritization helped us to fit into the tight deadline and finish the Acadeum redesign in three months.
-If you want to learn more about UX problem-solving process, read the full case study.
+If you want to learn more about UX problem-solving process, read our case studies.

 The two most common questions about UX issues are: “how to identify UX problems” and “how to solve UX problems”.
 Now that we have answered the first one, let’s move to the next.